 The Ubud Handbook « The Heads of Trunyan

-MAYBE I SHOULD HAVE TAKEN Lonely Planet's guide to Bali and Lombok more seriously.
+MAYBE I SHOULD have taken Lonely Planet's guide to Bali and Lombok more seriously.
 Three times they warn the unwary: 'Don't go'.
-I'm stopped at this remote village's edge by a tough-looking man in his twenties who wants me to change a twenty-dollar bill for Indonesian rupiah. ('And don't worry about the exchange rate.')
+I'm stopped at this remote village's edge by a tough-looking man in his twenties who wants me to change a $20 bill for Indonesian rupiah. ('And don't worry about the exchange rate.')
 On his black T-shirt are near-foot-high, white letters that read:

 Welcome to Trunyan, one of the oldest villages in Bali.

 It's easy to see why the Trunyanese are so defensive of their well-worn patch.
 The view across Lake Batur beats any northern Italian backdrop.
 The locals call their caldera's lake "the sea": at more than a thousand metres above sea-level, small, wind-whipped waves cut across the deeply turquoise water.
 Opposite the thousand-year-old-plus village, dried pistes of dark-grey lava from previous eruptions – the last in 1994 – drip down the slopes of the still-active Mount Batur.

 Trunyan has never been high on the visitors' list.
 Like a handful of other villages scattered around the volcanic uplands of Bali, Trunyan is inhabited by the Bali Aga – the so-called 'original Balinese people' – a once rabidly isolationist ethnic group that makes up nearly three percent of the island's population.

 But the people of Trunyan are beginning to feel a little too isolated.